UPPMAX/HPC-python/docs/packages.rst

 Packages
 ========

-- Python packages broaden the use of python to almost infinity!
+- Python **packages broaden the use of python** to almost infinity!

-- Instead of writing codes yourself there may be others that has done the same!
+- Instead of writing code yourself there may be others that have done the same!

-- Many scientific tools are distributed as python packages making it possible to run a script in the prompt and there defining files to be analysed and arguments defining exactly what to do.
+- Many **scientific tools** are distributed as **python package**s making it possible to run a script in the prompt and there defining files to be analysed and arguments defining exactly what to do.

-- A nice introduction to packages can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/
+- A nice **introduction to packages** can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/

 .. admonition:: There are two package installation systems

     + **PyPI** (``pip``) is traditionally for Python-only packages but it is no problem to also distribute packages written in other languages as long as they provide a Python interface.

     + **Conda** (``conda``) is more general and while it contains many Python packages and packages with a Python interface, it is often used to also distribute packages which do not contain any Python (e.g. C or C++ packages).
+    	- Creates its own environment that does not interact with other python installations

     + Many libraries and tools are distributed in both ecosystems.